jsummers/deark/readme.md

 Thanks to James Ashton for much of the code used by the X-Face format decoder.

+Thanks to Haruyasu Yoshizaki and Haruhiko Okumura for the lzhuf.c decompressor.

 Thanks to countless others who have documented the supported file formats.

 ## Authors ##